 The financially Savvy Saints is an initiative piloted by WellU Financial and is designed to improve the financial confidence and money management habits of students at The College of St. Scholastica.
 Peer mentors organize and facilitate a variety of personal finance educational experiences, including class presentations, workshops, and campus community events.
 Mentors encourage students to become good stewards of their fiscal resources by equipping them with the tools necessary to achieve their short and long-term financial goals.

 Savvy Saints Mentors: St. Scholastica currently has two financial mentors, Kailee Ogden and Cody Brostrom, to work with students on advancing their personal finance knowledge.
-Watch for activities sponsored by our student mentors, including our Life Event, which will be held in the Student Union in Tower Hall on Wednesday September 24 from 10:30 am to 1:00 pm.
+Watch for activities sponsored by our student mentors.
+Our upcoming event for next week, October 20-24, is the Halloween Challenge.
+Be entered into a drawing to win $100 by completing the challenges!
+Visit Kailee and Cody at the table in the Student Union on Monday, Wednesday, and Friday from 10:30 am to 1:30 pm to complete the challenges, or view the challenges on your OneStop page in COR.
 Please feel free to send questions to Savvy Saints at firstname.lastname@example.org.

 OneStop Student Services: onestop.css.edu